-- (a) Not take part in a decision while carrying out his or her office or powers knowing that the decision might further a private interest of the Senior Official, a person directly associated with the Senior Official or the Senior Official's minor or adult child; - (b) Not use their office or powers to influence or to seek to influence a decision to be made by or on behalf of the Crown or a public agency to further a private interest of the Senior Official, a person directly associated with the Senior Official or the Senior Official's minor child or to improperly further any other person's private interest; - (c) Not use or communicate information not available to the public that was gained by the Senior Official while conducting his or her office or powers to further or seek to further a private interest of the Senior Official or any other person's private interest; and - (d) Appropriately and adequately disclose a real or apparent conflict of interest.
+- (a) Not take part in a decision in the course of carrying out his or her office or powers knowing that the decision might further a private interest of the Senior Official, a person directly associated with the Senior Official or the Senior Official's minor or adult child; - (b) Not use his or her office or powers to influence or to seek to influence a decision to be made by or on behalf of the Crown or a public agency to further a private interest of the Senior Official, a person directly associated with the Senior Official or the Senior Official's minor child or to improperly further any other person's private interest; - (c) Not use or communicate information not available to the general public that was gained by the Senior Official in the course of carrying out his or her office or powers to further or seek to further a private interest of the Senior Official or any other person's private interest; and - (d) Appropriately and adequately disclose a real or apparent conflict of interest.

-11. Concurrent employment
+II.
+Concurrent employment

-The CEO must not be involved in any appointment, business, undertaking or employment, including self- employment, other than the appointment, business, undertaking or employment of IAC ("Concurrent Employment"), unless the CEO applies to the Ethics Commissioner for approval for in writing to engage in the Concurrent Employment.
+The CEO must not be involved in any appointment, business, undertaking or employment, including self- employment, other than their employment as the CEO ("Concurrent Employment"), unless the CEO applies to the Ethics Commissioner for approval for in writing to engage in the Concurrent Employment and complies with any conditions imposed on the same.
+Before applying to the Ethics Commissioner for approval, the CEO must obtain approval from IAC's Board for the Concurrent Employment.